HandBrake

 On the first launch, macOS may warn you that the app is downloaded from the internet.
 Click 'Open' to confirm.
 If it fails to open, go to System Settings > Privacy & Security and scroll down to 'Security' to manually allow HandBrake to run.

 If you plan to read encrypted DVDs directly (though ripping to drive first is recommended), you need a decryption library.
 In Terminal, run: brew install libdvdcss.
-HandBrake can often utilize this library to bypass basic CSS encryption on older discs.
+HandBrake can often use this library to bypass basic CSS encryption on older discs.

 Avoid setting a specific bitrate (e.g., 5000kbps) unless you need a specific file size.
 Instead, use the Constant Quality (RF) slider.
 For x265/HEVC, an RF value of 20-22 is the sweet spot for 1080p content, effectively indistinguishable from the source.
 For 4K content, you can safely raise the RF to 24-26 to save space without visible artifacts.
 Lower numbers mean higher quality and larger files.